dariotrinchero/recipes/Bread & Sandwiches/Really Awesome Black Bean Burgers.md

 # Notes

 - Caramelised onions are my own modification to the original recipe.
 They significantly improve the flavour and structural integrity.
+- #todo Attempt this recipe with an egg substitute (flax seeds, aquafaba, etc) to obtain a vegan version.